kgolden4514/kgolden4514.github.io/index.md

 ![T3HymnpyQqq20QhZLvIleA](https://github.com/kgolden4514/kgolden4514.github.io/assets/134096245/06a58fd8-3b7f-4b12-9645-cf21d430efb9)

 # Summer Internship
 I am very glad to be taking this class this summer.
 This summer, I am working as a statistical intern for the US Navy.
 There is an expectation that I can use R on the basic level.
 I have used R for several classes, but I have never learned how to code intuitively.
-I know this class is going to help me be succesfful during my internship.
+I know this class is going to help me be successful during my internship.

 The internship I am working this summer has real potential to become a new career for me.
 I will be working with logisticians to analyze data gathered on the brand new H-53K King Stallions.
 [H-53K Wikipedia](https://en.wikipedia.org/wiki/Sikorsky_CH-53K_King_Stallion)